By Julie Horner

 One of our favorite specialties is providing music for weddings.
 We’ve traveled as far as Mammoth Lakes and Lake Tahoe to help families celebrate very special moments, performing in cathedrals of stone and cathedrals of redwood forest alike.
 The hammered dulcimer is much sought after for adding an evocative magic to traditional pieces like Amazing Grace and Pachelbel’s Cannon in addition to melodies from the Irish and Scottish tradition.

 The Crooked Road Céilí Band plays for the sheer joy of making music and being able to share our enthusiasm with our community, aiming to put a jig in your step and a song in your heart!
-Join us at O’Flaherty’s Irish Pub every Tuesday in downtown San Jose, and we’ll see you at the SBSS Robert Burns Supper on Saturday, January 16, 2016!
+Longtime hosts of the traditional Irish seisiun at O’Flaherty’s Irish Pub on Tuesdays in downtown San Jose, the Poet & the Patriot in Santa Cruz, and Thursday’s at Rosie McCann’s in Santa Cruz (RIP).

 On Facebook: www.facebook.com/CrookedRoadCeiliBand/